 A Quiet Mechanical Keyboard for a Loud Office (A Practical Build Story)

-The first time I brought a mechanical keyboard into a shared office, I did it with the confidence of someone who had watched exactly three “thocky build” videos and concluded that foam was a personality trait.
+The first time I brought a mechanical keyboard into a shared office, I had watched a few too many build videos and thought foam could fix anything.

 Quiet is a system, not a switch

-Most beginners try to solve office noise with one purchase: “silent switches.”
-Silent switches help, but they’re only one layer.
-Office noise is usually the sum of four things:
+Most beginners try to fix office noise with one purchase: silent switches.
+They help, but they are only one part of the problem.
+Office noise usually comes from four places:

 - Bottom-out: the keycap and switch stem hitting the bottom of travel.